How Impatience Hurts Long-term Marketing Growth and ROIThursday November 4th, 2021

 Another of our clients, a niche jewelry maker that is working to transition to an ecommerce strategy, is a great example of this process and approach.
 When we kicked off the engagement, we started by amplifying the company’s existing brick and mortar branding and messaging in advertising and were leading people to an outdated website.
 It didn’t move the needle on conversions.
 So, we invested in improving top-of-funnel brand messaging and rebuilt the website with a better user experience.

 These changes increased our reach, widened the audience of potential customers, helped show positive traction around key ecommerce activities for high price-point items, and also elevated the brand’s credibility in the market.
+Using amazon marketing services with umkyseo could prove to be a worthwhile investment because they will be able to help you sell more products and generate more revenue without you having to invest your time.

 Example 3: Targeting the right customers as early as the awareness stage